shriharijadhav/swimlane_ui_app/README.md

 3. **Start the development server**

     ```bash
-    npm start
+    npm run dev
     ```

-    The app will be available at `http://localhost:3000` in your browser.
+    The app will be available at `Localhost` in your browser.

 ## Usage